alexandremendoncaalvaro/install-opencv-dlib-raspbian/README.md

 ## Install Dlib on Raspbian

-IMPORTANT: Navigate to YOUR PROJECT FOLDER in Raspbian Terminal and run:
+IMPORTANT: Navigate to YOUR PYTHON PROJECT FOLDER in Raspbian Terminal and run:

 ```bash
 pipenv install && pipenv shell